 The use of Performance Enhancing Drugs in Sport.

-The use of performance enhancing drugs or doping is something that often casts a shadow over many of our favourite sports.
+The use of performance-enhancing drugs or doping is something that often casts a shadow over many of our favorite sports.
 Whether it’s your chosen cyclist or preferred ping pong player, it seems there is always someone willing to go to the extreme in order to reach their goal.

 What are Performance Enhancing Drugs?

 The World Anti-Doping Association (WADA) defines performance-enhancing drugs as the “substances and methods prohibited in- and out-of-competition, and in particular sports.”
 There are a number of categories that doping falls into including steroids, stimulants, and gene doping.